Skip to main content

 For more interviews like this, subscribe to The Product Manager newsletter.

-By Hannah Clark
+Hannah Clark

 Hannah Clark is the Editor of The Product Manager.
-Following six years of experience in the tech industry, she pivoted into the content space where she's had the pleasure of working with some of the most brilliant voices in the product world.
+Following six years of experience in the tech industry, she pivoted into the content marketing space.
+She’s spent the better part of the past decade working in marketing agencies and offering freelance branding and content development services.
+Today, she’s a digital publisher who is privileged to work with some of the most brilliant voices in the product world.
 Driven by insatiable curiosity and a love of bringing people together, her mission is to foster a fun, vibrant, and inspiring community of product people.